Community Conservation Grant

 Southeast Asia’s coastal ecosystems—from coral reefs to mangroves—sustain millions of people while supporting some of the planet’s richest biodiversity.
 Yet they face increasing threats from climate change, overfishing, and pollution.

-The Community Conservation Grant Programme supports conservation work that is led by or meaningfully engages local communities to protect and restore these vital ecosystems, as well as the species that depend on them.
-We prioritise emerging local organisations and community groups, recognising their crucial role in driving effective, sustainable conservation.
+The Community Conservation Grant Programme supports direct, in-situ conservation work to protect ocean ecosystems or species that is led by—or meaningfully engages—local communities in Southeast Asia.
+We prioritise local organisations and community groups, recognising their crucial role in driving effective, sustainable conservation.
 By supporting grassroots leadership, the programme aims to safeguard biodiversity, while strengthening domestic conservation capacity and long-term resilience.

 The grant programme was established by Rumah Foundation in 2023, with The Moh Family Foundation joining as a co-funding partner in February 2025.
 Together, the two organisations are working to scale the programme’s impact and expand its reach across Southeast Asia.
 Rumah Foundation will administer this grant on behalf of both organisations.